 Whant to know lot of useful tips from some of the best Web Developers, Managers and Creative people in the web industry?

-I’m publishing some interviews with people like Hugo Giraudel, Brad Frost or Jeremy Keith.
+I’m publishing some interviews with people like Kitty Giraudel, Brad Frost or Jeremy Keith.